Northern Ireland Volleyball Association

 The first Northern Ireland men’s team to take part in official competitions played against the Republic of Ireland in 1976.
 A year later, a Junior Women’s squad was formed.

 The men’s first official tournament was the first (and so far, only) Commonwealth Championships, held in England in 1981.
 NIVA finished 9th of 11 participants – Canada won, with Nigeria second and England third.
 The women’s first venture was to England in 1983 for the West European Spring Cup where they finished 12th of 12.
+Despite this disastrous result, the odds from the Sky’s sports app reflected a way better chance for finishing in the top 10.

 The history of adult club volleyball overtakes the pioneering schools of the early 1970s.
 From 1975 until the early 1980s, QUB dominated, with the NUU Coleraine challenging.
 Strong teams existed in Enniskillen, Omagh and Limavady but the strongest and most consistent club was and remains Craigavon Aztecs.